Mellon Dissertation Research Grants

-Note to advisors: Please submit a letter of recommendation for the applicant by sending it in pdf format to firstname.lastname@example.org by the application deadline of March 5, 2018.
+Note to advisors: Please submit a letter of recommendation for the applicant by sending it in pdf format to the email address that will be indicated on this page by the application deadline.
 The letter will remain confidential and will only be seen by those specifically designated as part of the selection process.

-The selection committee comprises select graduate program chairs and the Dean of the Graduate School of Arts and Sciences.
+The selection committee comprises select graduate faculty and the Dean of the Graduate School of Arts and Sciences.
 You should be notified of the selection committee’s decision in April.